 Lisa (ลลิสา มโนบาล)

 Born Lalisa Manoban on March 27, 1997 in Bangkok, Thailand Lisa is the youngest member of BLACKPINK.
-She is the other half of the group’s main rappers and also the main dancer.
+She is the group’s lead rapper and also the main dancer.
 Lisa is the only member not of Korean descent and the only Thai artist under YG Entertainment.
 Like Rosé, Lisa had auditioned for YG through an open call in 2010, and was the only person to pass this process.
 Through hardwork and determination, Lisa flew to South Korea to become a trainee under YG.
 Upon her arrival, she studied hard in order to learn Korean and is now able to speak 5 languages – English, Korean, Thai, Japanese, and basic Chinese.

 Lisa trained under YG for 5 years before debuting with BLACKPINK.
 During her trainee days, she appeared in Taeyong’s ‘Ringa Ringa’ music video and has been constantly praised for her dancing.
 Recently, Lisa had also become the most followed K-pop artist on Instagram with 20.1M followers and counting.